Daintree National Park

 The Daintree National Park is only one small part of the Wet Tropics, but one part we had to visit and (while there) also see Cape Tribulation, where the rainforest meets the sea.
 This is the only place on earth where two World Heritage Listed areas reside side by side: The Wet Tropics and The Great Barrier Reef.

-It really is something spectacular to be walking through the rainforest, with sunlight barely dappling the under story and suddenly, within a few paces, you’re pushing aside the frond of a coconut palm and walking on the sand.
+It really is something spectacular to be walking through the rainforest, with sunlight barely dappling the understory and suddenly, within a few paces, you’re pushing aside the frond of a coconut palm and walking on the sand.
 We were lucky and arrived when the tide was at its lowest.
 At high tide, the water laps the very edge of the rainforest.

 It was rather hilarious when we woke in the morning and Dean said “I can’t believe it’s raining!”
-I replied “We’re in a rainforest!”
+I replied, “We’re in a rainforest!”
 And we laughed as Captain Obvious dawned on Dean’s face.
 The rain didn’t last long and we managed to remain relatively dry for the most part of the day.
 There was one moment though when a rain squall caught up with us and we got soaked to the bone while running back to the car.

 Upon reflection, the area of the park we chose to visit is the section that attracts the highest number of tourists.
 There’s not a lot you can do without putting your hand into your pocket.
-We did pay to visit the interpretive centre where you get to see the rainforest from three different levels – the floor and a mid section, as well as atop a 23 metre tower (75.5 feet) that provides a panoramic view across the top of the rainforest canopy.
+We did pay to visit the interpretive centre where you get to see the rainforest from three different levels – the floor and a mid-section, as well as atop a 23-metre tower (75.5 feet) that provides a panoramic view across the top of the rainforest canopy.
 (That’s where I took the featured image above.)

 To be honest, just down the road we found a boardwalk that offered sufficient (interpretive) information and was a much better experience – and free.
 We visited Cow Bay, Thornton Beach, and Cape Tribulation Beach.
 We walked along the sand and every boardwalk we came across that took us in and out of the rainforest and above mangrove swamps, stopped for coffee and lunch, and visited a local swimming hole.
 It was a lovely day out, and in that time we saw everything there was to see with the exception of 4WD tracks and bushwalking up one of the mountains.
 With rain hanging around, we thought neither would be enjoyable and declined the temptation.

-We were constantly on the lookout for wildlife, in particular the elusive Cassowary, but although we saw a lot of cautionary signage (and signs indicating recent sighting), the signs were as close as we got to one.
+We were constantly on the lookout for wildlife, in particular the elusive Cassowary, but although we saw a lot of cautionary signage (and signs indicating recent sightings), the signs were as close as we got to one.
 We did get up close with a Boyd’s Forest Dragon at one of the boardwalks, and he was gorgeous hanging onto the tree and posing for anyone wanting to take a photo.

 Thoughts on Location No 95